Faraday’s pre-built integration with Redshift as a source allows you to share your Redshift data with your Faraday account.

 Example Full Redshift URLs:

-5. Please review the Knowledgebase article we have here:
+5. Please review the Knowledgebase article we have here for what fields are required.

 If you already know what schema and tables you want to grant us access to, please do so.
-Otherwise, your Customer Success point-of-contact (AM, PM and/or CSE) will schedule a data discovery call with you to determine what data we will need access to.
+Otherwise, your Project Manager will schedule a Data Discovery call with you to determine what data we will need access to.

 Incremental column: this is optional, but helps us in determining how we set up the source table in our warehouse.